PayMe: Features

 When the PayMe account balance is too low to make a given transaction, the app automatically withdraws the necessary funds from the registered bank account or card.

 The social networking interaction component allows users to send and request money and split bills with others, similarly to Venmo in the United States.
 When the user makes a transaction, the details are posted on the social timeline, and available for other users to see, subject to privacy settings.
+On 12 March 2025, it was announced that this feature would be removed on 13 April 2025, following reports that the Office of the Privacy Commissioner for Personal Data was investigating PayMe, primarily concerning the risk of personal data (such as transaction records) being exposed due to default settings for early users.

 The app encourages users to add friends, by searching for available contacts in the app.
 If a user makes a transaction to a non-PayMe user, a sharable payment link is created that can be distributed through social media such as WhatsApp.
 When the user opens the link, they can choose to collect the money by inputting their bank account, or receive it by creating a new PayMe account.

 In popular culture

-PayMe is referenced in the 2021 movie "All U need is love" (總是有愛在隔離), where - at around the 30 minutes mark - the character played by Julian Cheung asks another hotel guest to pay him "Lai See" (red packet money) to join the triad, only to be asked in return if he takes PayMe instead.
+PayMe is referenced in the 2021 movie All U Need Is Love, where - at around the 30 minutes mark - the character played by Julian Cheung asks another hotel guest to pay him "Lai see" (red packet money) to join the triad, only to be asked in return if he takes PayMe instead.